-The following CDBG projects were funded during the FY16 program year.
-The Consolidated Annual Performance Evaluation Report (CAPER) will outline the status of these activities that will be submitted to HUD in September 2017.
+The following CDBG projects were funded during the FY17 program year.
+The Consolidated Annual Performance Evaluation Report (CAPER) will outline the status of these activities that will be submitted to HUD in September 2018.

-- Homeless Needs: One (1) homeless person received rental assistance for permanent housing.
-The Homeless Shelter received CDBG funding for operations cost that has serviced 312 homeless men during 2016.
-Over 70% were successful in securing employment. - Housing Needs: (3) Residential Rehabilitation of homes completed (2) Emergency Home Repairs completed and Homeownership Assistance provided to 3 first-time homebuyers who purchased affordable housing in the City of Dover.
+- Homeless Needs: One (1) homeless person received rental assistance for permanent housing and two (2) motel vouchers were issued for 30-day stays.
+The Homeless Shelter received CDBG funding for operations and maintenance cost that has serviced 299 homeless men during 2017, with 84% securing employment. - Housing Needs: Six (6) Emergency Home Repairs were completed on owner-occupied homes and Homeownership Assistance was provided to 5 first-time homebuyers who purchased affordable housing in the City of Dover.